 At the beginning of A Game of Thrones Westeros has enjoyed an unusually long decade-long summer of peace and plenty and many fear that an equally long and harsh winter will follow.
 The end of the long summer comes at the outset of A Feast for Crows, with the arrival of the White Ravens from the citadel.
 The official announcement of winter comes at the very end of A Dance with Dragons.

-- 209AL - Spring (The Great Spring Sickness), following the plague came a two year drought.
+- 209AC - Spring (The Great Spring Sickness).
+Following the plague came a two year drought.

-- 221-228 AL - Maekar's summer, broke suddenly and led to a short autumn and a terrible long winter.
+- In between 221AC-233AC - During Maekar's reign, a 7 year summer took place.
+It broke suddenly and led to a short autumn and a terrible long winter.